 - Wash tomatoes and cut them in half (or quarters for large tomatoes) - leave cherry tomatoes whole.

-- Put tomatoes on a cookie sheet.
+- Put tomatoes in a 9x13 baking dish or a high rimmed cookie sheet.

 - Peel garlic cloves and place them whole on the tomatoes.

-- Add salt & pepper.
+- Add fresh basil, salt & pepper, oil & vinegar.

-- Bake for 1 - 1 1/2 hours.
+- Bake for 1 hour.

 - After they have roasted, let the tomatoes cool a bit.